freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 1260.1

-Turns out you want some different font for the website.
+Turns out you want some different fonts for the website.
 From here, create `roboto-bold.woff` in your new `fonts` folder.
 You can put the path in front of the filename of where you want it to go.

 #### HINTS